Kid-Friendly Charcuterie Board

 We had Christmas with my immediate family on New Year’s Eve this year.
 Unfortunately, we had to cut out seeing any extended family due to COVID, as I am sure many of you did.
 The children that we celebrated with were my daughter, son, and 2 nieces.

-I had a desire to make a fun appetizer everyone would enjoy, including the children.
-While I would have loved to include caviar and frog’s legs (kidding!), I decided to buy foods the kids would eat.
+I had a desire to make a fun appetizer everyone would enjoy, including the younger kids and the picky eaters.
+While I would have loved to include caviar and frog’s legs (kidding!), I decided it was a great idea to buy foods the whole family would eat.

 My sister-in-law was making chicken wing dip and shrimp.
 Yum!
-So, I started making my list of foods to include in this kid-friendly Charcuterie Board.
+So, I started making my list of foods to include in my kids Charcuterie Board.

 What I found was a huge list… massive list… of items I thought everyone would eat.
-I ended up cutting it back since there would only be a few of us eating the food and the food bill was slowly creeping up to an unreasonable number.
+I ended up cutting it back since there would only be a few of us eating the food and the grocery store bill was slowly creeping up to an unreasonable number.

-I broke this list up into categories so I would not have too many cheeses and not enough meats.
+I decided a great way to do this was to break this list up into categories so I would not have a cheese board or a platter of meats.
 It worked out great!

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-You can include any foods you think your family and friends would eat.
-I knew mine would eat meat, cheese, crackers, nuts, vegetables, fruits, and dips.
+You can include any finger foods you think your family and friends would eat.
+I knew mine would eat deli meat, cheese slices, crackers, nuts, vegetables, fresh fruit, and dips.

-Some people like to make a more specific board, like a cheese only board or fruit only board.
-I thought using a few foods from each category would give the group more options and allow the children to try different things.
+Some people like to make a more specific smaller boards, like a cheese only board or fruit only board.
+I thought using a few foods from each category would give the group a great option and allow the children an easy way to try different things.

 My picky eater daughter tried foods from every category, although she would have just eaten the cheese if I allowed her to.